piratefsh/piratefsh.github.io/projects.md

 ## Articles
 * __[Image Processing 101](https://codewords.recurse.com/issues/six/image-processing-101)__ - A primer on image processing from my time at the Recurse Center.

+---

-I'm currently not available for freelance work, but am open to running workshops and talks, especially on JavaScript, CSS or web design.
+I'm currently not available for freelance work, but am open to running workshops and talks, especially on JavaScript.
 Do get in touch with me at [sherminn.chong@gmail.com](mailto:sherminn.chong@gmail.com) to get the conversation started :)